-The data collection site is located in the fringing mangroves along the northeastern coastline of Guyana's coastal plain (as defined in Fig. 1a and b).
-This area forms part of the 1600 km long coastal system that is dominated by extensive mudbanks which migrate westward from the Amazon delta in Brazil to the Orinoco delta in Venezuela in a waveform with crests (high bed levels and concentrations) and troughs

-(low bed levels and concentrations).
-The wavelength of these mudbanks varies from 25-50 km, with an approximate average of 40 km (Eisma, 1967; Eisma and Van der Marel, 1971; Allison et al., 1995).
-The presence of the wave crest - the "bank" phase - results in increased deposition due to the reduced turbulence and increased rates of flocculation, while the coastline erodes during periods of the wave trough (the "interbank" phase).
+The data collection site is located in the fringing mangroves along the north eastern coastline of Guyana's coastal plain (as defined in Fig. 1 A and Fig. 1 B).
+This area forms part of the 1600 km long coastal system that is dominated by extensive mudbanks which migrate westward from the Amazon Delta in Brazil to the Orinoco Delta in Venezuela in a wave-form with crests (high bed levels and concentrations) and troughs (low bed levels and concentrations).
+The wavelength of these mudbanks varies from 25 - 50 km, with an approximate average of 40 km (Allison et al., 1995Eisma, 1967; Eisma and Van Der Marel, 1971; Eisma, 1967Allison et al., 1995).
+The presence of the wave crest - the 'bank' phase - results in increased deposition due to the reduced turbulence and increased rates of flocculation, while the coastline erodes during periods of the wave trough (the 'interbank' phase).
 The shoreline and nearshore subtidal areas undergo rapid changes because of the cyclic deposition and erosion patterns with the cycles averaging 30 years.

-The mudbanks travel along the coast at a rate of about 1-3 km yr-1.
-The visible intertidal part of the mudbank is characterized by a mudflat and often mangrove colonization.
-During the bank phase a typical transect would cover a 100-500 m mangrove belt followed by 2000 m of an intertidal mudflat adjacent to a 10-12 km mudbank with levels varying between 3.5 m below m.s.l. near the mudflat to 20 m below m.s.l. at the seaward edge.
+The mudbanks travel along the coast at a rate of about 1 - 3 km per year.
+The visible intertidal part of the mudbank is characterised by a mudflat and often mangrove colonization.
+During the bank phase a typical transect would cover a 100- 500 m mangrove belt followed by 2000 m of intertidal mudflat adjacent to a 10- 12 km mudbank with levels varying between 3.5 m below MSL near the mudflat to 20 m below MSL at the seaward edge.

-The Chateau Margot area, as shown in Fig. 1c, consists of a wide vegetated mudflat with a fringe of 120-400 m in width and length of 1200 m.
+The Chateau Margot area, as shown in Fig. 1 C, consists of a wide vegetated mudflat with a fringe of 120m - 400m in width and length of 1200m.
 The tide is semi-diurnal with an average tidal range fluctuating between 1.17 m during an average neap tide and 2.5 m during an average spring tide, with reference to the mean sea level.
-The tidal range is very similar along the coast, and tidal filling and emptying of the Guyana coastal system occur more or less perpendicularly to the coast, so the tide hardly generates longshore currents (van Ledden et al., 2009).
-The Chateau Margot hinterland is approximately 1 m below m.s.l. and the several kilometres of mudflat extending offshore area exposed during low tide.
-The Guyana coast is influenced by stable trade winds; strong winds and associated surges do not often occur, and there are no tropical storms in the area.
-The strongest winds occur in the period December-March or April and vary between 3-8 m s-1 from a predominantly northeastern direction.
-The currents in the Guyana coastal system are driven by the tide, trade wind and to a lesser extent waves.
-The measured currents, at 25 m depths offshore, have a magnitude between 0.1 and 0.5 m s-1 and a direction varying between 240-360° N (van Ledden et al., 2009).
+The tidal range is very similar along the coast and tidal filling and emptying of the Guyana coastal system occurs more or less perpendicularly to the coast so the tide hardly generates longshore currents.
+(Van Ledden et al., 2009).
+The Chateau Margot hinterland is approximately 1m below sea level and the several kilometres of mudflat extending offshore area exposed during the low tide.
+The Guyana Coast is influenced by stable trade winds; strong winds and associated surges do not often occur and there are no tropical storms in the area.
+The strongest winds occur in the period December - March/April and vary between 3 - 8 m/s from a predominant northeast direction.
+The currents in the Guyana coastal system are driven by the tide, trade wind and to a lesser extent by waves.
+The measured currents, at 25 m depths offshore, have a magnitude between 0.1 and 0.5 m/s and a direction varying between 240 °N and 360 °N. (Van Ledden et al., 2009).

-Using the data obtained from NOAA WAVEWATCH III wave models (Global and WNA, Western North Atlantic) in 2004 by Haskoning-Nederland and Delft-Hydraulics (2005) and later validated with AWAC (Acoustic Wave and Current) measurements, along with the ERA5 hindcast data and historical wave data from 1969-1971 (Table 1), the following can be concluded about the wave environment:
+Using the data obtained from NOAA WWIII Wave Models (Global and WNA) in 2004 by Haskoning-Nederland and Delft-Hydraulics (2005) and later validated with AWAC measurements, along with the ERA5 hindcast data and historical wave data from 1969 -1971 (Table 1), the following can be concluded about the wave environment: